 Medication is included in some commercial poultry feeds, although in many backyard situations the birds are not under stress and the stocking rate is low, so medicated feed is not necessary.
 Check the labels carefully before buying, and if you choose medicated feed, follow the instructions carefully.

 Coccidiostats and antibiotics are the medications most often included.

 - Coccidiostats are medications to control diarrhea caused by coccidiosis.

 - Antibiotics are included in some commercial broiler feeds to help promote good growth and prevent diseases.

-If a ration containing antibiotic is being fed to broilers, the medicated feed should be replaced by non-medicated feed for at least a week before slaughter.
+If a ration containing antibiotics is being fed to broilers, the medicated feed should be replaced by non-medicated feed for at least a week before slaughter.

-If a ration containing coccidiostat is being fed to pullets, the medicated feed should be replace by non-medicated feed at least a week before egg-laying begins so that natural immunity can develop.
+If a ration containing coccidiostat is being fed to pullets, the medicated feed should be replaced by non-medicated feed at least a week before egg-laying begins so that natural immunity can develop.

 Many owners overlook the importance of providing clean, fresh water that is safe to drink (in other words, potable water).

 Water can be provided in various ways, and whatever the system it is important that the water is clean and fresh and easily accessible, and that the birds can’t get into it to foul it, and that there is no danger of them (or any other animals such as rats or mice) drowning in it.